openmc-dev/openmc/docs/source/io_formats/settings.rst

 ``<cutoff>`` Element
 --------------------

-The ``<cutoff>`` element indicates two kinds of cutoffs.
+The ``<cutoff>`` element indicates three kinds of cutoffs.
 The first is the weight cutoff used below which particles undergo Russian roulette.
 Surviving particles are assigned a user-determined weight.
 Note that weight cutoffs and Russian rouletting are not turned on by default.
 The second is the energy cutoff which is used to kill particles under certain energy.
 The energy cutoff should not be used unless you know particles under the energy are of no importance to results you care.
+The third is the time cutoff used to kill particles whose time exceeds a specific cutoff.

 This element has the following attributes/sub-elements:

   :weight:
     The weight below which particles undergo Russian roulette.